 Our team of specialists works together through a multidisciplinary approach to clinical collaboration so each child has an entire team of experts personalizing care for improved outcomes.
 Our goal through this team approach is to maximize your child's development and quality of life.
 Our team provides state-of-the-art care to transition our patients through life - from birth through childhood, adolescence and into early adulthood.

 With leading-edge research to advance knowledge, we are creating new approaches to improved patient care in many areas of neurological and neurosurgical care.
 Our team is finding new solutions for epilepsy treatment and management, including medication, specialized diet and epilepsy surgery.

-Arkansas Children’s Comprehensive Pediatric Epilepsy Program is the only program in the state with a National Association of Epilepsy Centers (NAEC) Level 4 accreditation, providing the most advanced care for children with epilepsy.
+Arkansas Children's Comprehensive Pediatric Epilepsy Program is the only program in the state with a National Association of Epilepsy Centers (NAEC) Level 4 accreditation, providing the most advanced care for children with epilepsy.
 Our board-certified doctors are trained to evaluate, diagnose and create an individualized plan for your child.
-Learn more about our neurology program.

 Every staff member at Arkansas Children's understands that any issue or illness experienced by your child concerns the entire family.
 We approach every aspect of care - from the initial diagnosis to long-term care management - from a personalized patient perspective, but also from the family perspective.
 Regardless of individual circumstances, our model of care provides safe, high quality and comprehensive medical care, while supporting each patient and family member with: